Through the planning,

 When a project cannot fully mitigate construction emissions by implementing off-road and on-road measures, a fee may be assessed to acheive the remaining mitigation.
 Fees are adopted by the lead agency.

-Currently the mitigation fee rate is $30,000 per ton of emissions (July 2017, no change in 2018).
-Each July the rate is adjusted.
+Currently the mitigation fee rate is $30,000 per ton of emissions (set July 2017, no change in 2018 or 2019).
+Each July the rate is reviewed and adjusted if needed.
 A 5% administrative fee is assessed in addition to the mitigation fee.

 Projects that exceed the Sac Metro Air District operational emissions thresholds must mitigate the impacts using all feasible measures.
 Sac Metro Air District staff recommends an operational Air Quality Mitigation Plan (AQMP) be developed, which describes how emissions from the project will be reduced.
 The level of reductions needed for a project is determined in consultation with the lead agency and Sac Metro Air District staff.